The three eastern species are very similar, but can be distinguished by leg color and the extent of smokey shading on the wings.

 Range: Eastern U.S. (Massachusetts to Florida)

-FL Season: October-November
+FL Season: October-December

 Apical third of middle and apical half of fore femora black.
 Abdomen thinly pollinose throughout.
 Dark on wings only along veins – otherwise clear-winged.